leekahung/data_playground/weather_scrapper/README.md

 * numpy - to handle missing data
 * BeautifulSoup - for data collection & mining
 * geopy - to assess location coordinates
+* dateutils - to handle time and dates in data